5 Things No One Tells You About Being A Caregiver

 8. Brenda, the PTA President, getting her groove on right next to awkward dad.
 This is the same woman who tried to guilt you into baking those 100 cupcakes for the school bake sale.
 You better pull your phone out and film this.
 You’ll need that shit for bribing her later.

 10. Heat.
 I don’t care if it’s -20 outside with a wind chill.
 It’ll be hotter than hell in that gym.
 Dress accordingly and please drink plenty of liquids before arriving.
-Water, beer, whiskey, I don’t give a shit.
-Just drink.
+Water, beer, whiskey, Just drink.

 So.
 Those are the ten things you will see at this dance, but I also know something you won’t see: your kid.
 It’ll be so dark in that gym that you’ll lose track of your kid immediately and start panicking.
 Don’t you worry.
 Junior is having a blast.
 Seriously, though, when you find your child, can you help me look for mine?